maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

     - Name: ExtendedVariantMode
       Version: 0.1.0

-Since the following list is pretty massive, you can Ctrl+F and type the variant you want to use to find out how to use it!
+Since the following list is pretty massive, you can hit Ctrl+F and type the variant you want to use to find out how to use it!

 To enable a variant in a map, you can place an "Extended Variant Trigger" in Ahorn.
 These have 3 options:
 - Variant: pick the variant you want to change